pdjr-signalk-plugins/ais-reporter/README.md

 like
 [MarineTraffic](https://www.marinetraffic.com).

-On a vessel with no AIS transceiver the plugin will fake AIS data for the 'self' vessel allowing its position to be publicised.
+On a vessel with no AIS transceiver (but a working GPS) the plugin will publish fake AIS data for the 'self' vessel.
 On a vessel with an AIS receiver data on all identified vessels will be uploaded to the specified endpoints.

-Reports are issued at a user configured rate for all active vessels giving some control over data and bandwidth use.
+Reports are issued at a user configured rate giving some control over Ethernet data and bandwidth use.

 ## Configuration